redis/redis-doc/commands/eval.md

 to dispatching a command invoked by Lua scripts).

 Normally replicating scripts instead of the effects of the scripts makes sense, however not in all the cases.
-So starting with Redis 3.2 (currently not stable), the scripting engine is able to, alternatively, replicate the sequence of write commands resulting from the script execution, instead of replication the script itself.
+So starting with Redis 3.2, the scripting engine is able to, alternatively, replicate the sequence of write commands resulting from the script execution, instead of replication the script itself.
 See the next section for more information.